 As AI image generation skyrockets in popularity, many people are looking for easy ways to do it, such as how to use DALL-E 2 to generate AI images on your own computer.
-DALL-E (yes, named after WALL-E, as well as Salvador Dali) and its successor DALL-E 2 brought their own brand of AI image generation to the internet, developed by OpenAI, but access to the software has been highly restricted.
+DALL-E (yes, named after WALL-E, as well as Salvador Dali) and its successor DALL-E 2 brought their own brand of AI image generation to the internet, developed by OpenAI, the creator of ChatGPT. but access to the software has been highly restricted.

 Step 1: Log in to OpenAI.
 If this is your first time, you will need to create an account to sign in, but it’s totally free.
 You also have the option of signing in via Google or Microsoft if you’d like to save some time.
 OpenAI will require some two-factor authentication, so have your phone handy when you start.